Ford Focus (third generation): Safety

-The Focus in its most basic Latin American configuration received 5 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2013.
+The Focus in its most basic Latin American market configuration received 5 stars for adult occupants and 4 stars for toddlers from Latin NCAP 1.0 in 2013.

-Facelift (2014-2019)
+Facelift (2014–2019)

-The Ford Focus mid-cycle facelift (Mk 3.5) was shown at the 2014 Geneva Motor Show, and features a raft of changes made to both the exterior, interior and engine line up.
+The Ford Focus mid-cycle facelift (Mk 3.5) was shown at the 2014 Geneva Motor Show, and features a raft of changes made to the exterior, interior, and engine line up.

 Revisions made to the body were thinner and sharper headlights, a new trapezoidal grille, giving the front more sporting intent than the previous model.
-The new front end is similar to that of the 2014 Mondeo as well as the facelifted 2013 Fiesta, while also inspired by the 2011 Ford Evos concept as well as various Aston Martin vehicles.
-(Ford owns an 8% interest in Aston Martin.)
-The 2015 facelifted Ford C-Max and Grand C-Max, the 2015 S-Max and Galaxy, have also incorporated the new family face.
-On Titanium and Titanium X the grille is chrome, and on other versions, it is black mesh.
-The ST features a Black honeycomb grille.
+The new front end is similar to that of the 2014 Mondeo as well as the facelifted 2012 Fiesta, while also inspired by the 2011 Ford Evos concept as well as various Aston Martin vehicles (Ford owns an 8% interest in Aston Martin).
+The 2015 facelifted Ford C-Max and Grand C-Max, and the 2015 S-Max and Galaxy, have also incorporated the new family face.
+On Titanium and Titanium X trim levels, the grille is chrome, while other trim levels receive a black mesh grille instead.
+The ST features a unique Black honeycomb grille.
 The front fog-lights were also changed.
 At the rear on the hatchback, the rear lights were changed, so that they appear sharper, and less clumsy.
-The estate and saloon, (saloon is not available in Britain), also had subtle revisions to their rears too.
+The estate and saloon, (saloon is not available in Britain), also had subtle revisions to their rears.

 For the 2015 model year the Focus range was offered with a 1.5-litre turbocharged four-cylinder "EcoBoost" powerplant available in 110 and 132 kW outputs in place of the current older 1.6-litre and 2.0-litre offerings.
 Another new feature is the 2016 Ford Focus RS's "Drift Mode", which allows the driver to more easily and safely drift the car.